surfinzap/typopo/docs/BACKLOG.md

 * fix correcting that: It has ended. ... and we were there. (+add back to demo)

+* Add support for: 13 x $5 = $58.
+* add support for: 4 x followed by a word
+* add support for: Holmen 80 g/m2
+* add support for currencies
+* non-breaking space between currency and number

 * consider fixing that: - dashes at the beginning of the sentence

-* non-breaking space between currency and number
 * consider resolving single-word widows
 * refactor SM, TM, (r), ampersand